 An introduction to financial management with reference to the analysis of financial statements and long-term financial planning.
 The valuation of cash flows, shares and bonds.
-The analysis of capital budgeting and budget control, short-term financial planning and management.
+The analysis of capital budgeting and budget control, short-term financial

-314 24 Project Management 5L E
+314 24 Project Management 5L I